-Carpenter’s Education and Employment Program helps homeless individuals increase their knowledge and achieve appropriate skills and certification to enhance their employability and thrive in the community.
+Carpenter’s Education and Employment Services helps homeless individuals increase their knowledge and achieve appropriate skills and certification to enhance their employability and thrive in the community.

 For residents who are not employed or are seeking better employment, Carpenter’s offers a variety of employment workshops designed to teach clients the skills necessary to find and maintain full-time employment.